kentuckyCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • The Immigration and Naturalization Services (INS) number assigned to the inmate upon incarceration

-The BOP does not currently have records for all inmates released from federal prisons before 1982.
-Therefore, persons interested in obtaining records for federal inmates released before 1982 are advised to forward their requests directly to the National Archives Records Administration (NARA).
-A federal inmate record request to NARA must include:
+The BOP does not have records for all inmates released from federal prisons before 1982.
+Therefore, persons interested in obtaining records for federal inmates released before 1982 are advised to forward their requests directly to the National Archives and Records Administration (NARA).
+A federal inmate record request to NARA typically includes:

 • Inmate’s last and first names, and a middle name or initial